slobanov/kotlin-for-java-dev/README.md

 ## Week 4
- * Rational - a class representing rational numbers and a couple of auxiliary functions
+ * Rational - a class representing rational numbers and a couple of auxiliary functions.
+ * Board and BoardImpl - interfaces SquareBoard and GameBoard with their corresponding implementations.
 - - - -
 Sergey Lobanov
 [s.y.lobanov@yandex.ru](mailto:s.y.lobanov@yandex.ru?Subject=otus-springframework-2018-11-slobanov)